toluolatubosun/cmp9767-ws/README.md

 2. **Open in Visual Studio Code:**
    Open your new repository in VSCode.
 The easiest way is to go to the git tab in VSCode and select `Clone Repository` and then copy the URL to the repository into the dialog that opens, e.g. `https://github.com/marc-hanheide/my-cmp3103-ws` in the example case.
-The choose the local folder you want to repository to be checked out into and choose to open the new workspace.
+Then, choose the local folder you want to repository to be checked out into and choose to open the new workspace.

    <img width="577" alt="image" src="https://github.com/user-attachments/assets/71c78415-4461-464a-8b65-3ec046108846">